faddat/fsaf-report/README.md

 I do fear retaliation, both personal and professional, and I believe that being direct about my complaint and publishing my complaint is the safest path forward for myself and my family.

+I am aware that my colleagues fear retaliation, both personal and professional.

+And I think we have good reason to be afraid.

+In fact, the only reason I'm making this report is because I think that it is less risky to speak now, and speak fully, than to simply walk away.

 ## Business Stabby and Composable